-Scheduling your annual furnace maintenance helps keep your heating equipment working up to 30% more efficient and helps extend the life of your furnace.
-But things could still stop working, and when they do, you may feel like you’re always hearing about something else.
+Receiving your seasonal furnace maintenance helps keep your heating equipment working up to 30% more efficient and helps extend the life of your furnace.
+But things could still stop working, and when they do, you may feel like it’s always something else.

 This time it’s your heat exchanger, next time it’s your control valve.
-Now your find out the flame sensor has to be replaced.
+Now you need to replace your flame sensor.

 By the way – what is a flame sensor?

 A flame sensor is a critical safety feature on your gas furnace.
-During the ignition pattern, your gas furnace goes through a process where either a hot surface ignitor or a spark actually ignites the gas.
-As the gas is ignited, the flame sensor creates a current of electricity.
+During the ignition pattern, your gas furnace goes through a process where either a spark or a hot surface igniter will actually ignite the gas.
+As the gas is ignited, the flame sensor generates a current of electricity.
 The current is quantified in micro amps.
-If the furnace’s control board does not read the right level of micro amps, the furnace will quit giving the system fuel to prevent an explosion.
+If the furnace’s control board fails to read the correct level of micro amps, the furnace will quit giving the system fuel to prevent an explosion.

-Over time, if the flame sensor is not adequately cleaned, oxidation or carbon buildup can impede the flame sensor’s ability to function properly, which can cause the furnace to malfunction.
+Over time, if the flame sensor is not cleaned properly, oxidation or carbon buildup can impede the flame sensor’s ability to work properly, which can result in a malfunction of the furnace.

-The way to diagnose if a dirty flame sensor is causing a furnace malfunction is to take a micro amp draw reading, which an expert heating technician can give you.
+The way to diagnose if a dirty flame sensor is to blame for a furnace malfunction is to take a micro amp draw reading, which an expert heating technician can provide you.
 If a dirty flame sensor is the offender, the technician will clean the sensor with steel wool.
 If dirt was the single factor, we will see a significantly higher amp reading.
-If the reading does not change, the technician will carry on with the furnace repair diagnostic process.
+If the reading doesn’t change, the technician will carry on with the heating system repair diagnostic process.

-If you aren’t certain your heating system is going to make it through these last few weeks of winter, give Eveready Service Experts Heating & Air Conditioning a call and we’ll come out and give you a full furnace maintenance or a free in-home estimate on a new furnace.
+If you aren’t certain your heating system is going to make it through these last few weeks of winter, give Eveready Service Experts a call and we’ll come out and provide you with a full furnace maintenance or a free in-home estimate on a new heating system.